 As for beer, demand peaks during late summer but takes a hit during the winter holidays (which isn’t surprising, but with the surging trend in stouts and porters we thought beer popularity might carry through!).
 Beer hits a low of 13% of all beverage sales in December and peaks at 19% in August.

 This data is a good representation of industry-wide sales trends, and it should give you an idea of how to stock your bar throughout the year.
 But do keep in mind that a large portion of our customers are from the New England region.
 However, as BevSpot continues to grow nationally, we get a better look at how bars are making money across the country.

 How do these patterns compare to the sales at your bar?
-Want to stay up to date with the next release of industry trends?
-We’ll send you this data every quarter.
-Subscribe to the blog (below) to see how it changes!
+Want to stay up to date with industry trends and data?
+Subscribe to the blog to see how it changes!